 Beginning Fall Semester 2014, all new students accepted into any of the programs under the Darton College of Health Professions at ASU will be required to show proof of active Medical Insurance coverage.
 This is a new Board of Regents of the University System of Georgia mandate and not an ASU mandate.
 Proof of coverage must be submitted during the fall and spring semesters (as coverage for the Spring semester extends through the Summer).
-Submission is done via the following website: https://studentcenter.uhcsr.com/asurams
+Submission is done via Albany State University's UnitedHealthcare Student Resources page.